InhoChang/2D_Occlusion_Euclidean_Distance_Matrix_Reconstruction/README.md

-# Occlusion_EDM_2D_Reconstruction
+# 2D_Occlusion_Euclidean_Distance_Matrix_Reconstruction
-occlusion reconstruction using 2d edm for human pose estimation.
+Occlusion reconstruction using simple fully convolution layer network with 2d euclidean distance matrix(edm) for human pose estimation.
+This code is starting from making occluded edm and reconstruct edm, so you have to prepare EDM dataset from human3.6m using 2d joint coordinates.

+# Update 19.05.10
+apply min_max normalization to logits. previous logit values range was [-2 8].
+However, the ground turth(label) was [0 1].
+so match both values range between [0 1] using min_max normalization.

 ### Requirments
 - python 3.6
 - tensorflow-gpu 1.11
 - h5py
 - PIL

 ### 1. save_img.py
 To make sparse(occlusion) EDM, randomly select joint numbers and make EDM value as zero. (num_zeros = 1, 2, 3)